 Classics 3300/5300 History of Christian Doctrine to Augustine: lecture 2 hours, C.J.
 Starnes, W.J.
 Hankey.
 The meaning of Christian doctrines in relation to their Jewish and Greek origins and their development in the classical world.
-The basic text is Augustine.
-The City of God.

-Classics 3360, Ancient Philosophy from its Beginning to the Sixth Century AD: (same as Philosophy 3360) lècture 2 hours, W.J.
-Hankey, J.P.
-Atherton.
-A survey of the whole history of ancient Greek philosophical thought from its beginnings in Ionia in the sixth century BC to the end of the public teaching of Greek philosophy by non-Christians in the sixth century AD.
+Classics 3361A and 3362B Ancient Philosophy from its Beginning to the Sixth Century AD: (same as Philosophy 3360) lecture 2 hours, J.P.
+Atherton, W.J.
+Hankey.
 Proper attention is paid to the great classical philosophies of Plato and Aristotle studied in their historical context.
 Much emphasis is laid on the Greek philosophy of the first centuries AD and its influence on developing Christian thought.
+The first half considers the history from the Pre-Socratics to Plato.
+The second half moves from Aristotle to Plotinus.

 Classics 3370/5370 History of Christian Doctrine II: From Augustine to Calvin: W.J.
 Hankey.
 The class considers the theological development of matters like the Trinity, Incarnation, predestination, the nature of man and the sacraments by medieval thinkers.